Guardsquare/proguard/docs/md/manual/configuration/usage.md

     just like file name filters.
 This notation doesn't look very Java-like, so it should be used with moderation.
-    For convenience and for backward compatibility, the class name `*` refers to any class, irrespective of its package.
+    For convenience and for backward compatibility, the class name `*` refers to any class, irrespective of its package, when used on its own (e.g. `-keep class *`).

 - The `extends` and `implements` specifications are typically used to restrict classes with wildcards.
 They are currently equivalent,